louischarlot/Comparison_Two_Cluster_Robust_Hausman_tests/README.md

 # Tests To The Test: Comparing Two Cluster-Robust Hausman Tests Using Monte Carlo

-Econometric methods final project by Louis CHARLOT, Chloé MAS, and Rachel PAYA.
+Final project by Louis CHARLOT, Chloé MAS and Rachel PAYA for the class "Econometric Methods".

 The pdf version of the "article" is available in the main directory as "Econometric_Methods_Final_Project.pdf"